 Rear Vertical Links

 Vertical links are designed to keep your rear wheels planted.
-If you’re used to a solid axle suspension, vertical links basically act like lower control arms.
-The factory vertical links can also flex, which is another cause of wheel hop.
-So, upgrading them is a good idea.
+If you’re used to a solid axle suspension, they basically act like lower control arms.
+The factory links can also flex, which is another cause of wheel hop.
+So, upgrading your vertical links is a good idea.

 Aftermarket rear vertical links are made out of tougher materials that’ll keep the rear suspension geometry in check.
 They also usually come with polyurethane, urethane, or delrin bushings.
 All three bushing styles are significantly stiffer than the rubber stock ones.